zokeber/terraform-kops-k8s-mongodb/README.md

 **Important:**

-- AWS Credentials with all permission for create EC2 instances, Security Groups, Elastic Container Registry (ECR), VPC, Subnet, Internet Gateway, ELB and S3 Bucket.
+AWS Credentials with all permission for create EC2 instances, Security Groups, Elastic Container Registry (ECR), VPC, Subnet, Internet Gateway, ELB and S3 Bucket.

-## How this work:

-## Quick Start:
+### What does this do?

+This is a set of terraform files and bash scripting designed to create a Kubernetes cluster environment from scratch with MongoDB Sharded Cluster on Amazon Web Services.

+### Other options:

-Run the script with parameters:
+Other functions, please run the script with parameter ```usage```:

 ```
-./run provision
+./run usage
 ```

+## Contributing

+We welcome contributions!
+If you have an idea or contribution that might improve this repository, see CONTRIBUTING for more information on how to get started.
+Questions are also welcome (as issues).
+We gladly credit all contributors.